How to Create a Sales Scorecard – The Sales Leaders Guide

 From there, determine metrics you can include on your scorecards to help you answer these questions moving forward.
-Try to choose three leading indicators, one lagging indicator, as well as indicators of both quality and quantity to ensure a well-rounded report.
+Try to choose three leading indicators, one lagging indicator, and quality and quantity indicators to ensure a well-rounded report.

 For leading indicators, you might select something like leads or conversations.
-Whereas lagging indicators may be opportunities won or lost.
-The leading indicators funnel upwards to the lagging indicators, and both are important for indicating future and current health for your team.
+At the same time, lagging indicators may be opportunities won or lost.
+The leading indicators funnel upwards to the lagging indicators, which are essential for indicating your team's future and current health.

-For instance, a scorecard for someone in sales development (BDR) might include call volume numbers and sales accepted opportunities.
-On the flip side, an account executive (AE) scorecard might consist of meetings, demos, or closed-won.
+For instance, a scorecard for someone in sales development (SDR/BDR) might include call volume numbers and sales accepted opportunities.
+Conversely, an account executive (AE) scorecard might consist of meetings, demos, or closed-won.